 I wonder what would have happened if my parents had not insisted that I talk to my coach

 What would have happened if my parents sent Coach P an email demanding to know why I wasn’t playing?
 What would have happened if they let me quit without having a conversation with him?
-My parents have taught me more things than I could ever count, but one of the most important things was to fight my own battles, and never give up.
+My parents have taught me more things than I could ever count, but one of the most important things was to fight my own battles and never give up.

-They could have badmouthed my coach in the stands, wrote terrible things about him on social media, or encouraged me to quit.
-I know this because as a coach, I get a lot of this every single season.
-I have even had parents take a picture of me, and post it on Facebook with some nasty comments.
+They could have badmouthed my coach in the stands, written terrible things about him on social media, or encouraged me to quit.
+I know this because I get a lot of this as a coach every season.
+I have even had parents take a picture of me and post it on Facebook with some nasty comments.